Food Hubs

 Basalt, CO

-In 2008, Pitkin County purchased and renovated two historic buildings that were once used to store and distribute food.
-They are beloved by the community, and there is strong interest in examining the feasibility of returning them to use as a food access hub serving agricultural producers and other community needs.
-The County is collaborating with LIFT-UP food banks and Aspen Community Foundation to evaluate how these buildings could be repurposed, along with other facilities in the Aspen area, to provide a more comprehensive food system infrastructure supporting hunger relief, agricultural production, food entrepreneurship, economic development, and space for the community to come together over food.
-New Venture Advisors is leading a study to design a regional food infrastructure strategy that is responsive to the needs and aspirations of the community.
+In 2008, Pitkin County purchased and renovated the Emma Store Buildings – a historic site once used to store and distribute food.
+They are beloved by the community, and there is strong interest in examining the feasibility of returning them to use as a food hub serving agricultural producers, food access organizations, and other community needs.
+The County collaborated with LIFT-UP (a regional food bank and food pantry operator) and the Aspen Community Foundation to evaluate how these buildings could be repurposed, along with other facilities in the Aspen area, to provide a more comprehensive food system infrastructure supporting hunger relief, agricultural production, food entrepreneurship, economic development, and space for the community to come together over food.
+New Venture Advisors led a study to design a regional food infrastructure development strategy that will be responsive to the needs and aspirations of the community.
 (2023)

 Food Bank Council of Michigan Senior Food Access Pilot Program